 These runners are woven by Afghan tribes people from the Kundoz region of North Eastern Afghanistan.
-Whilst the knot count of such runners is no more than medium/low the use of local wools for both the pile and the foundation ensure that these rugs are both hard wearing and durable.
+Whilst the knot count of such runners is no more than medium/low the use of local wools for both the pile and the foundation ensure that these runners are both hard wearing and durable.

 The design features a typical ghul (sometimes referred to as elephant's footprint) design with many concentric borders.
 Colours are typically warm, deep reds with designs picked out in either black or extremely dark blue.